mnsn/appid-python-flask-example/README.md

     else:
         return startAuthorization()
 ```
-when connecting to protected resource, there are few steps need to be done, to make sure the user has a valid token:
+When connecting to a protected resource, there are few steps to make sure the user has a valid token:
- 1. Checking if the user already authenticated. after successful authentication, this example saves the token on the session in APPID_AUTH_CONTEX parameter
+ 1. Check if the user already authenticated.
+After successful authentication, this example saves the token for the session in APPID_AUTH_CONTEX parameter
- 2. If the user does not authenticate or have an invalid token, the authorization process needs to start.
+ 2. If the user has a valid token, the user can access the protected resource
- 3. If the token is valid the user can access the protected resource.
+ 3. If the user is not authenticated, or has an invalid token, the authorization process needs to start.

 ## Authorization proccess
-The authorization process is meant to authorize the user, in the end of the process, you can know the user is who he says he is by verifying his token
+The authorization process lets you authorize the user to access the protected resource.
+At the end of the process, you can ensure the user is who he claims to be by verifying his token.

 ```python
 @app.route('/startAuthorization')